srdjanbozic/Internship_Tasks/README.md

 # Stack
-Write small applicatio that use stack.
+Write small application that makes use of stack.